Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

 <p align="justify">
-Dr. Thiago de Paula Oliveira holds his PhD in Statistics from University of São Paulo, Brazil, and has at least <ins>six years experience</ins> in experimental statistics, statistical modeling, and concordance analysis.
+Dr. Thiago de Paula Oliveira holds his PhD in Statistics from University of São Paulo, Brazil, and has at least seven years experience in experimental statistics, statistical modeling, and concordance analysis.
 As PhD candidate, he was a visitor Scholar at National University of Ireland in 2016, working with statistical modeling for agricultural data.
-He was a <ins>lecturer</ins> in the Department of Exact Sciences at ESALQ/University of São Paulo, Piracicaba, São Paulo, Brazil from 2017 to 2019.
+He was a lecturer in the Department of Exact Sciences at ESALQ/University of São Paulo, Piracicaba, São Paulo, Brazil from 2017 to 2019.
 </p>

 <p align="justify">
 He was a Researcher Biostatistician at Insight
-Centre for Data Analytics working in partnership with Orreco and NUI Galway in the development of <ins>statistical methods applied to athlete performance</ins>.
+Centre for Data Analytics working in partnership with Orreco and NUI Galway in the development of statistical methods applied to athlete performance.
 Thiago developed statistical methods in longitudinal concordance correlation, multilevel model (hierarchical model), generalized linear mixed-effects model, experimental design, longitudinal